-Spaghetti Squash Pasta makes for an easy paleo pasta alternative!
-Gluten free seafood pumpkin spaghetti squash pasta is topped with a miso pumpkin sauce and buttery scallops.
-A healthy lighter version of your favorite pasta dish.
+Spaghetti Squash Pasta makes for an easy gluten-free and paleo pasta alternative!
+The tender pasta is topped with miso pumpkin sauce and buttery scallops.
+A healthy, lighter version of your favorite pasta dish.
 DIG IN!

 Yep, you guessed it.
 Squash-mania!!
 The fact that God made several different squash varieties makes me happy.
 I thank Him daily.
 Haha.
 I also thank Him for creating genius people who share their spaghetti squash pasta cooking hacks.
 More on this in a minute.